turingschool/curriculum-site/module3/lessons/react_ideabox.md

 What does the operator return?
 </section>

 The code above says that, if the expression on the left side of the `&&` is true, return the expression on the right side.
-So if there are no ideas in state, return our h2!
+So if there are no ideas in state, return (aka render) our h2!

+Go ahead and pass your dummyIdeas back into your useState hook.
+Later, when we set up the ability to delete ideas, we should see our `<h2>` anytime there are no ideas in the ideas array in state.

 ## Form.jsx

 Let's move on to our Form component.
 We're going to create what is known as a controlled form.

-Create the Form directory and the `Form.jsx` and `Form.css` files.
+In the Form directory we created earlier, create the `Form.jsx` and `Form.css` files.

 ```css
 /* Form.css */